 The internet is a weird place, so most ecommerce shoppers are always on their toes, alert for scammers.
 If customers have never heard of your brand, they’ll probably try to learn more before hitting ‘add to cart.’
 Your homepage needs to provide reassurance that your business is trustworthy and, where possible, aligns with their lifestyle values.

 Add up-to-date contact information to show customers you’re reachable if things go wrong.
 Include this in the footer of your site to save space in the navigation header.
-Also add an ‘About Us’ section, with info about your brand story and product vision.
+Don’t forget to add an ‘About Us’ section, with information about your brand story and product vision.
 Demonstrate how your products fit into a wider lifestyle vision, and your visitors are more likely to become paying customers.